QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

 Overview
 ============

-In this lecture we introduce a few of the Julia libraries that we've found particularly useful for quantitative work in economics
+In this lecture we introduce a few of the Julia libraries that we've found particularly useful for quantitative work in economics.

 Setup
 ------------------